-Any member of the SAIC community who reports experiencing sexual assault, domestic violence, dating violence, and/or stalking should be aware of available resources, as well as SAIC's policy and procedures regarding these matters.
+Any member of the SAIC community who reports experiencing sexual assault, domestic violence, dating violence, and/or stalking should be aware of available resources, as well as SAIC's policies and procedures regarding these matters.
 We can assist you in accessing resources regarding counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid, and other services available to you both on-campus at SAIC and off-campus in the community (see reverse).
-SAIC community members are encouraged to access information and support regardless of their desire to pursue a formal process with SAIC or make a report to law enforcement.
+SAIC community members are encouraged to access information and support regardless of their desire to pursue a Formal Complaint or formal resolution with SAIC or make a report to law enforcement.

-Making a Report:
+Making a Report or Formal Complaint:

 - You have the right to choose whether to report this incident to SAIC, law enforcement, or both.
 We can assist you in notifying the police and Campus Security (or a designated SAIC staff member).
 You may also decline to notify the police.
-You can find contact information for these individuals on the reverse side. - SAIC will maintain the privacy of your information by sharing it only with those SAIC employees who "need to know" in order to assist in the review, investigation, or resolution of the report.
-If an investigation is required, the information may also be shared with the alleged offender(s) or others as required to conduct a complete and fair investigation. - Although SAIC manages this information with discretion, it is not possible to maintain confidentiality for any information other than information provided to the Confidential Advisor, April Knighton, counselors in Counseling Services, and nurses in Health Services.
+You can find contact information for these individuals on the reverse side. - SAIC will maintain the privacy of your information by sharing it only with those SAIC employees who "need to know" in order to assist in the review, investigation, or resolution of the report or Formal Complaint.
+If an investigation is required, the information may also be shared with the alleged offender(s) or others as required to conduct a complete and fair investigation. - Although SAIC manages this information with discretion, it is not possible to maintain confidentiality for any information other than information provided to the Confidential Advisor, counselors in Counseling Services, and nurses in Health Services.
 These services are provided to SAIC students.
-The Employee Assistance Program is a confidential resource available to faculty and staff. - SAIC does not publicize the name of crime victims nor does it include identifiable information in Campus Security's Daily Crime Log (please see Annual Security Report). - It is important to preserve evidence that may be helpful if you choose to make a report to SAIC or law enforcement (e.g. text messages or pictures).
+The Employee Assistance Program is a confidential resource available to faculty and staff. - SAIC does not publicize the name of crime victims nor does it include identifiable information in Campus Security's Daily Crime Log (please see Annual Security Report). - It is important to preserve evidence that may be helpful if you choose to make a report or Formal Complaint to SAIC or law enforcement (e.g. text messages or pictures).

-Interim Protective Measures:
+Supportive Measures:

-- You may request interim protective measures from SAIC, such as a change in academic class schedule, on-campus housing assignment or working situation, on-campus transportation assistance, and/or a no-contact instruction.
-These will be provided to you if they are reasonably available, regardless of whether you choose to pursue a formal process with the School or make a report to law enforcement.
-SAIC will maintain the privacy of any such protective measures to the extent that it can maintain such privacy and still provide the requested assistance. - You may also seek interim protective measures through a legal order of protection or no contact order in state court.
+- You may request supportive measures from SAIC, such as mutual no contact instructions, changes to academic or work schedules such as extension of deadlines or other course-related adjustments, leaves of absence, or housing, counseling services, campus escort services, and increased security and monitoring of certain areas of the campus. - These will be provided to you if they are reasonably available, regardless of whether you choose to pursue a formal process with the School or make a report to law enforcement.
+SAIC will maintain the privacy of any such supportive measures to the extent that it can maintain such privacy and still provide the requested assistance. - You may also seek supportive measures through a legal order of protection or no contact order in state court.
 Free legal advocacy is available to SAIC students, faculty, and staff (see reverse). - SAIC takes all existing orders of protection seriously.
 You can notify Campus Security of an order of protection by emailing Art Jackson, Director of Campus Security, at ajackson@saic.edu.